bpladewig/academic-profile/content/project/machine-learning/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "Predictions of the CNN model of a) drag coefficient Cf and b) Stanton number St compared to the ground truth on a validation set."
+  caption: "Predictions of the CNN model of a) drag coefficient $C_f$ and b) Stanton number St compared to the ground truth on a validation set."
-  focal_point: "Center"
+  focal_point: "Top"
   preview_only: false

 # Custom links (optional).